-I drew sketches with a marker to explore different concepts.
-Although I wanted to incorporate a unique design, I decided to prioritize familiarity.
-Familiarity helps my app align to other real-world objects which will guide users to use the product without thinking.
+I drew sketches to explore different concepts, although I wanted to incorporate a unique design and decided to prioritize a sense of familiarity.
+I based my design by having familiarity to support my app which aligns to other real-world objects which will help guide users to use the product without thinking.
 Since the users want “fast” and “simplicity”, it is most likely that they do not want to spend time discovering something new that requires time to understand how to navigate.
 Instead, familiar patterns and interactions will provide a more natural experience for them and will take them to their destination faster.

-To solidify my favourite ideas, I refined my sketches using a pen to implement more details.
+To solidify my favoured ideas, I refined my sketches to implement more details.
 Then, I created high fidelity wireframes using Figma.

 I created an outline of the colour scheme, typography, and logo I wanted to use for Chefie.
-I kept the overall UI simple and clean as the main focus of the app should be directed to the colourful food photographs and videos, to attract users.
+I kept the overall UI simple and clean as the main focus of the app should be and more directed to the colourful food photographs and videos to attract users.

 To test out the key features of the app, I asked three users to complete a user testing and provide me feedback.
 Some similar insights I got from the users consist of: